 - Resume: Upload your resume documenting at least five years of post-high school work experience

-- Writing Sample: Upload your writing sample as a Word or PDF document:
+- Placement Essay: Upload your Placement Essay as a Word or PDF document

 - Official (Unopened) Transcripts: Order official transcripts from every college or university you have attended and have them sent directly to the address below (including military and CLEP transcripts).

 Portland, Oregon 97223

 Once you have been admitted, you are required to submit a $200 enrollment deposit by the date provided to you by your enrollment counselor (2-4 weeks after being notified by admissions).
 This deposit allows us to proceed with registering you for the classes, and typically covers the $105 graduation fee applied to your student account in the last semester of your major.
 Please review the Student Financial Services website related to the Enrollment Deposit.

 All prospective-student applications for the adult degree program are reviewed by the admissions committee.